-D. THE COLLEGE OF PUBLIC SERVICE
+D. THE COLLEGE OF HEALTH SCIENCES

-The College of Public Service emanated from a restructuring of the University in 2003 and in 2015 when the Public Health became a free-standing school.
-Currently, the College of Public Service consists of the School of Social Work (SSW), the Department of Public Policy Administration (PPAD), and the Department of Urban and Regional Planning (URP).
-The academic disciplines within the College include Public Policy and Administration, Urban and Regional Planning including Urban Studies, and Social Work.
-The academic units also have a number of institutes that focus on selected research, policy, and service issues confronting families and communities in the state, nation, and the global society the Center for Urban Planning and Policy Assessment, the Mississippi Child Welfare Institute, and the Mississippi Urban Research Center (MURC).
+The College of Health Sciences emanated from a restructuring of the University that took place in 2019, placing the School of Public Health and the School of Social Work under the College of Health Sciences.
+The academic disciplines within the College include Public Health, Communicative Disorders, and Social Work.
+The academic units also have a number of institutes that focus on selected research, policy, and service issues confronting families and communities in the state and nation with regard to public health initiatives and the Mississippi Child Welfare Institute.